 Your involvement

-Please find hyperlinks to important reference tools and required documents below:
+Please find important reference tools and required documents below:

-- Work Learn International Undergraduate Research Awards Information Sheet for Appointing Students 23-24 (updated March 7, 2023)
+- Work Learn International Undergraduate Research Awards Information Sheet for Appointing Students 24-25 (Will be updated in March 2025)

-- Work Learn International Undergraduate Research Awards Information Sheet for Appointing Students 23-24 (Faculty of Arts) (updated March 7, 2023)
+- Work Learn International Undergraduate Research Awards Information Sheet for Appointing Students 24-25 (Faculty of Arts) (Will be updated in March 2025)

 Faculty members will need to submit their research proposal on UBC CareersOnline.

-The Summer 2023 Call for Research Proposals will open from November 28, 2022 to February 3, 2023.
-If you have any specific questions, please contact worklearn.iura@ubc.ca.
+The Summer 2025 Call for Research Proposals will open from November 25, 2024 to January 29, 2025.
+If you have any questions regarding the application, contact worklearn.iura@ubc.ca at least 5 business days before the application closes.

 Proposals submitted for the Work Learn International Undergraduate Research Awards serve two purposes: